 The increasingly digital environment of media relations is often considered as challenge for the concept of the 'medium' itself.
 Some analytical strategies range between the withdrawal of 'the medium' as an explaining approach and the simplification of relations when unifying differences under the dispositif of a 'digital language'.
 However, this presentation wants to defend the concept of the medium by situating it in a broader socio-cultural context of changed object/subject-relations.
 It connects to Jens Schröter's notion of 'Ur-Intermedialität' and the 'medium' as a cut out network of connections.
-Thereby, the 'inbetween' is re-located from an objectified and static understanding of 'the medium' to media relations with regard to an active acquirement by the subject.
+Thereby, the 'in-between' is re-located from an objectified and static understanding of 'the medium' to media relations with regard to an active acquirement by the subject.
 It is argued that especially within digitalization processes, intermediality needs to be understood by means of media that are inseparably interwoven with negotiating subjects.
 The example of the internet illustrates how this dynamic network of interrelations continually re-defines and re-explores borders and that these visible traces of media formations are important issues when talking about intermediality nowadays.
 By reconsidering and comparing the relationship between media and subjectivity in pre-digital and digital media formations, it is suggested that nevertheless, or maybe just because of the strong 'objectified medium', this historical perspective can add a fruitful dimension to intermediality theory in the digital age.

-KASABOVA, Anita, New Bulgarian University, Sofia, Bulgaria, e-mail: anita.kasabova@gmail.com

-RETHINKING THE PERCEIVED SELF: SAMPLES FROM SOCIAL NETWORKS
+KASABOVA, Anita, New Bulgarian University, Sofia, Bulgaria, e-mail: anita.kasabova@gmail.com RETHINKING THE PERCEIVED SELF: SAMPLES FROM SOCIAL NETWORKS

 Perceptual self-knowledge as an in-between state between the self and reality is a classical topic of research across several disciplines.
 Virtual reality, however, calls for rethinking perceptual self-knowledge in terms of narrative which constructs reality (M.-L. Ryan, 2001).
 In addition, I suggest that perceptual self-knowledge, filtered through social networks, requires rethinking the perceived self in terms of the interpersonal self which is a social reality (U. Neisser, 1993).
 Therefore I argue that the perceived self in social networks could be conceived in terms of how the self would like to be perceived and appraised by its virtual audience.
-In order to account for how the self constructs reality, I take a leaf from traditional narratology, in which the perceived self is a perspectival notion with three aspects: (1) the self's own perception of itself, or the reflectively perceived self; (2) the perceived self as it would like to be perceived self as the perceived self as seen by others or the perceived self as it would like to be perceived self as a reality-based source of information in the social world and H. Jenkins's (2013) notion of the self as an active participant in consumption.
-In virtual reality, these four aspects of the self are configured with what M.-L. Ryan (2013) calls the three aspects of narrative: how, why and what.
-Using these criteria for examining the perceived self in four samples of virtual reality in American, British and Bulgarian social networks, I show that the perceived self produces itself online as a captivating presence with a credible story.
+In order to account for how the self constructs reality, I take a leaf from traditional narratology, in which the perceived self is a perspectival notion with three aspects: (1) the self's own perception of itself, or the reflectively perceived self; (2) the perceived self as it would like to be perceived by others or the perceived self-in-process; (3) the perceived self as seen by others or the perceived self under evaluation.
+In social networks, these three aspects are configured by (4) the interpersonal self, which relates to other people in the social world.
+For (4) I use Neisser's (1993) notion of the interpersonal self as a reality-based source of information in the social world and H. Jenkins's (2013) notion of the self as an active participant in consumption.
+In virtual reality, these four aspects of the self are configured with what M.-L. Ryan (2013) calls the three aspects of narrative: how, why and what Using these criteria for examining the perceived self in four samples of virtual reality in American, British and Bulgarian social networks, I show that the perceived self produces itself online as a captivating presence with a credible story.